-A double bass player in Chiaki's S orchestra, whose family was in financial trouble because her father's business was about to go bankrupt.
+A double bass player in Chiaki's S orchestra, whose family is in financial trouble because her father's business is about to go bankrupt.

-- Advertised Extra: Normally found on the drama posters and other teasers with other main and side characters but plays a much smaller role than Mine and Masumi.
+- Advertised Extra: Normally found on the drama posters and other teasers with the main and other side characters but plays a much smaller role than Mine and Masumi.
 She still has more presence here than the anime/manga though (see her Ascended Extra entry).

 - Ascended Extra: Hardly seen again after her arc in the anime/manga but is more present in the drama, even going on to join the R☆S Orchestra.

 A piano teacher also known as the "harisen teacher" (Paper Fan-sensei).
-He was Chiaki's teacher at the start of the story, but after Chiaki blew up at him for scoffing at his dream of being a conductor, Etoh threw Chiaki out of his class.
+He's Chiaki's teacher at the start of the story, but after Chiaki blows up at him for scoffing at his dream of being a conductor, Etoh throws Chiaki out of his class.
 He later takes interest in Nodame's skills and becomes determined to polish them himself.

 A womanizing cellist and one of the founders of the Rising Star Orchestra.